Panforte: You will

 fruit mixture.
 The mixture will stiffen quickly so once

-combined, transfer to the prepared pan.
+combined, transfer to your prepared pan.
 With damp hands, or the

 back of a spoon or offset spatula, evenly spread the Panforte,